AMPATH-Capstone/GettingStarted/README.md

 ### What is a Repository?
 A repository (usually abbreviated to “repo”) is a location where all the files for a particular project are stored.
 Each project has its own repo, and you can access it with a unique URL.

-For the purposes of our Github, we will have the following repos:
+For the purposes of our Github, we will have the following repos (this list can be updated as we have identified working groups):

 -
 -